-Pacific Flying Club offers a Single Engine Instrument course based on 20 hours of aircraft simulator work, plus an additional 10-20 hours of actual flight instruction in a single engine aircraft.
-The amount of actual flight time required will depend on the student?s experience and level of training.
-Additionally, the Club provides a Ground School program in preparation for a written exam administered by Transport Canada.
-A written exam and flight test is required.
+Pacific Flying Club offers a Single Engine Instrument course based on 20 hours of aircraft simulator work plus an additional 10-20 hours of actual flight instruction in one of the Club’s single engine aircraft.
+The amount of actual flight time required will depend on the student’s experience and level of training.
+Additionally, the Club provides a ground school programme as preparation for the written examination administered by Transport Canada.
+A written examination and flight test are required.
 Students must hold a PPL and 50 hours PIC cross-country time.
 Fuel surcharges are applied where the price of fuel exceeds the base amount.

-The Pacific Flying Club uses a Elite FTD, 2007 Level 5 Al Sim, Full Motion Redbird FTD and Cessna 172s in its single-engine IFR program.
+The Pacific Flying Club uses an Al Sim ALX, Al Sim AL 250, Full Motion Redbird FTD and Cessna 172’s in its single-engine IFR programme.

 |Transport Canada Written Examination||$35|

 Ground briefing requirements are strictly based on the instructor’s evaluation of the student’s progress.
 Ground briefing time is charged at a rate of $74.00 per hour.